nhsx/open-source-policy/open-source-policy.md

 * If publicly disclosed, consider whether you need to make an emergency fix.
 Review the vulnerable parts of the system to check for inconsistencies to determine whether the vulnerability has been exploited

 * If you’re given private information about a vulnerability that affects others, it might be appropriate to make the fix privately, deploy from a private repository and merge back into the public one when safe to do so.
 This will avoid putting other teams or systems at risk by leaking the information before it is made public

+These points are largely concerned with writing and publishing open source code, but many projects (including proprietary products) also consume open source components authored by others.
+Keeping an inventory of the components that your projects utilise, and ensuring that they're appropriate and up to date, are essential parts of best practice for any project.
+Security requirements make these steps a necessary part of a team's internal code review.

+Using open source components allows technical teams (internal or commissioned) to go several steps further: checking for public vulnerabilities, absorbing relevant community or commercial discussion and intelligence, and conducting code-level [security review](https://www.microsoft.com/en-us/securityengineering/opensource?activetab=security+analysis%3aprimaryr3) where necessary.
+Again, static analysis tools can be a useful addition to in-house review.

 ### i.
 Maintenance